As a recruiter, a lot of job seekers ask me, “what do hiring managers look for in an interview?”

-You can see all 5 interview tips in the video below, or scroll down and read the article for the same 5 tips.
+You can watch the full list in video format below, or scroll down to read the article.

 Do you have the skills, experience, abilities needed to perform the job?
 If there’s education or training required, that’s included here too.

-Job requirements are often a bit flexible but a company is almost always looking for somebody who can step in and make a smooth transition, and start contributing relatively quickly.
+Job requirements are often a bit flexible but the hiring manager is almost always looking for somebody who can step in and make a smooth transition, and start contributing relatively quickly.

 So it’s not just about whether your experience is adequate, but whether it has set you up for a high chance of success.